sufyanshk/sufyanshk.github.io/_projects/3_project.md

 category: work
 ---

 This project was sponsored by the United States Air Force Research Laboratory with Prof. B. S. Murty of the Indian Institute of Technology Madras as PI.
-Me and Dr. Lavanya Raman together worked on this project.
+Dr. Lavanya Raman (then PhD Research Scholar with Prof. Murty) and I together worked on this project.

 I studied 126 quaternary and 126 quinary equiatomic refractory high entropy alloys (RHEA) made from Group IV (Ti, Zr, Hf), Group V (V, Nb, Ta), and Group VI (Cr, Mo, W) elements.
 We used Rule-of-mixtures (ROM) technique to calculate liquidus temperature, density (ρ), Young’s modulus (E), % atomic size difference (δ), valence electron concentration (VEC), and specific heat at constant pressure and at 1273 K (Cp).
 CALPHAD technique is used (thanks to V. S. Hariharan) to predict the number of phases formed at 298 K, ρ, and liquidus temperature.